 Prior to his medical studies at the University of Queensland Dr Chang completed bachelor degrees in law and commerce.
 He undertook his basic physician and gastroenterology training at the Princess Alexandra Hospital in Brisbane before completing his specialty training in Townsville.
 He has also practised throughout the United Kingdom and Singapore and completed physician training in the UK.

 He completed further gastroenterology subspecialty training in endoscopic ultrasound and its role in the diagnosis and staging of upper gastrointestinal cancer at Sir Charles Gairdner Hospital in Perth, with further periods of observation and hands-on training in the Medical University of South Carolina in Charleston, USA and St Luc Hospital in Montreal, Canada.

-Dr Chang regularly attends the multidisciplinary upper GI cancer meeting at the Princess Alexandra Hospital and through this avenue can easily refer and co-manage his patients with his surgical and oncology colleagues.
 Along with upper digestive tract malignancies, Dr Chang has special interests in diseases of the pancreas and biliary tree, Hepatitis B and high quality colonoscopy in the prevention of colorectal cancer, including colonoscopy training.
 He is a Senior Lecturer with the University of Queensland and teaches medical students.
-He is also RACP supervisor to gastroenterology and basic physician trainees.
+He is also a Royal Australasian College of Physicians supervisor to gastroenterology and basic physician trainees.